alspitz/valueiter/README.md

 # valueiter

-[valueiter.py](valueiter.py) builds a tabular value function V and then extracts the optimal policy pi.
+[valueiter.py](valueiter.py) builds a tabular value function V and then extracts the optimal policy pi for Tic Tac Toe.
+The value function for player X is defined with respect to an opponent that plays randomly.

 It takes 5 iterations for value iteration to converge.

 Requires numpy.

+Sample output:

 ```shell
 $ python valueiter.py